-Peas are one of the best sources of proteins for the vegetarians, low in calorie and have most of Vitamins and are rich sources of fibres.
-Though some people complain of bloating feeling after having peas, for that always add some hing/asafoetida or ginger and garlic in the recipe while making the dish as these helps in the quick digestion of the dish and makes you feel lighter after meals.
+Peas are one of the best sources of proteins for the vegetarians, low in calorie and have most of Vitamins and are rich sources of fibers.
+Some people complain of bloating feeling after having peas.For that always add some hing/asafoetida or ginger and garlic in the recipe while making the dish.
+These helps in the quick digestion of the dish and makes you feel lighter after meals.
 Also, try having some warm lukewarm water around half an hour after the meals that aids in digestion too.

 To make the best Nimona..

-- It is preferable to use fresh peas, if these are not available make it with frozen, like I did.
+- It is preferable to use fresh peas, if these are not available, make it with frozen peas, like I did.

 - Add up some whole spices like bay leaves, cloves and peppercorns to enhance the flavour.

 - Tomato puree can be added in place of fresh tomatoes.